User Guide

 Important: The retention period applies going forward.
 Records older than the new value are still purged when their original retention elapses.

-4. Expand each Tracking category card and tick the sub-attribute checkboxes you want to track:
+4. Expand each Tracking category card and review its sub-attribute checkboxes.
+Tick the optional sub-attributes you want to track; required sub-attributes are already selected and cannot be cleared:

 • General — disk drives, software groups, memory, monitors, network adapters, printers, video adapters.